 The new year is finally here!

-Goodbye and good riddance 2020!
-The new and awaited year has finally arrived and its time to set some new goals for 2021, like having more fun in the District.
-That’s why we’ve compiled a list of some of the most amazing and fun things to do in Washington DC this January.
+Goodbye 2021!
+The new and awaited year has finally arrived, and it’s time to set some new goals for 2022, like having more fun in the Hub.
+That’s why we’ve compiled a list of some of the most amazing and fun things to do in Boston this January.
 Start with the right foot and check these out!

 Possibly one of the best Boston spot to enjoy freshly-shucked oysters, Union Oyster House is now officially North America’s Best Landmark Restaurant.
 The iconic North End enclave, which has been around since 1862, received the distinction from the World Culinary Awards, beating other emblematic U.S. nominees including NYC’s Katz’s Delicatessen and the only other New England entry and oldest restaurant in the country, Newport’s White Horse Tavern.